What is Intelligence in Childhood?

 The cognitive skills measured on an IQ test include verbal, nonverbal, and fluid reasoning abilities.
 Processing speed and working memory are also involved.
 These different areas of ability combine to form the construct we call intelligence.

 Generally speaking, intellectual skills are ‘use it or lose it.’
 That is, people who use their brains more will have increased cognitive capacity.
-For example, people who play cards and do puzzles, even into old age, will demonstrate higher intelligence and problem-solving abilities as they age than their peers.
+For example, people who play cards and do puzzles show higher intelligence and problem-solving abilities as they age than their peers.

 The estimated age that intelligence stabilizes is age seven or eight.
-Many parents still seek intelligence assessment earlier as a predictor of academic performance or to determine whether to seek gifted education programs for their children.
+Many parents still seek an intelligence assessment earlier as a predictor of academic performance.
+Some parents may want to determine whether to seek gifted education programs for their children.

 “In our clinical experience, the highest IQ estimates are achieved by children at four and a half years old.
 One potential hypothesis is that these higher scores are due to the environmental enrichments that some preschoolers have as compared to those in the standardization sample of children across the country.
 Researchers know that IQ scores tend to go down during early elementary school and level off at about third grade.
 This tendency may be due to the fact that most children have had similar educational experiences after three to four years of elementary school.”

-The concept of multiple intelligences was introduced by psychologist Howard Gardner who proposed that cognitive capacities in spatial concepts, music, kinesthetic, and art, are additional important forms of intelligence.
-However, these diverse types of intelligence are generally not measured in standard IQ tests like the Weschler intelligence tests, Stanford Binet, Kaufman, or Woodcock-Johnson assessments.
+The concept of multiple intelligences was introduced by psychologist Howard Gardner.
+He proposed that cognitive ability in spatial concepts, music, kinesthetics, and art are important forms of intelligence.
+However, these diverse types of intelligence are generally not measured in standard IQ tests.
+Examples of standard tests include the Weschler intelligence tests, Stanford Binet, Kaufman, and Woodcock-Johnson assessments.

 Symptoms of Intelligence Challenges in Childhood

-Symptoms of intelligence challenges in childhood could also be considered deficits in cognitive ability.
+Symptoms of intelligence challenges in childhood are sometimes called deficits in cognitive ability.